 - If this is your first license or your license has been expired for over one year, submit check or money order for initial license fee.

 - If you are renewing your license and it has not been expired for more than one year, submit check or money order for the renewal fee.

 Yes!
 Online asbestos form submittals can be made at the eForms website.
 Please note that the website works best in Chrome or Firefox.

 The first time you submit an eForm, you will need to create a Kentucky Online Gateway account.
 Account registration can be found on the Kentucky Online Gateway registration page.
 If you have trouble accessing or creating your account, click on the Help Center menu on the eForm page.

 In Kentucky, your license expires when your proof of training expires.
 Check your training certificate for the expiration date.
 You cannot perform asbestos work if your license has expired.

 How to Check the Status of a License

-Go to e-Search.
+Go to the eSearch License page.
 You can check on the status of a license by searching by name of the license holder.
 If it does not appear initially, try searching the last name only.
 Please note: You will not be able to renew your license from this website, only check on its current status.
 Reference the “Can I Apply Online?” for how to renew licenses online.

 - To replace a lost license, submit DEP-6038 Application for Asbestos Accreditation to the Division and include check or money order for $10 duplicate fee.